 For me, it’s build quality to its architects.

 It offers a lot more than usual, as well.
-So, it only remains for me to say that it comes highly recommended.
+So, I only keep saying that it comes highly recommended.

 I’ve had this lens for a few years now, and it’s been a core part of my kit and has traveled around the world with me.